Smile Design – Zirconium Coating (Prosthetic Dentistry)

-Prosthetic dental treatment can be easily applied to patients who have lost their teeth due to tooth decay, patients who have lost their teeth due to reasons of fracture or loss, patients with gap between their teeth, and patients who want to get an aesthetic smile.
+The aforementioned prosthetic tooth treatment can be easily applied to patients who have lost their teeth due to tooth decay, to patients who have lost their teeth due to breakage or loss, to patients with gaps between their teeth, to patients who want to achieve an aesthetic smile.

-What are the Methods Used in Prosthetic Dental Treatment?
+What are the Methods Used in Prosthetic Dentistry?

 Prosthetic dental treatments are one of the important branches of dentistry.
-The materials used in prosthetic dental treatment include a wide range of materials.
+The materials used in prosthetic dental treatment are in a wide range.

-• Metal Supported Porcelain Coating: Although the outer part of this type of prosthesis visible in the mouth is porcelain, the inner part of the coating consists of metal.
-It is not recommended to apply it to the anterior teeth of patients with high aesthetic expectations.
+Metal Supported Porcelain Veneer: Although the outer part of this type of prosthesis visible in the mouth is porcelain, the inside of the veneer consists of metal.
+It is not recommended to apply it on the anterior teeth of patients with high aesthetic expectations.

-• Zirconium Supported Coating: It is the type of coating closest to the natural appearance.
-In these applications, also known as zirconium-supported porcelain coating, the visible part of the tooth consists of porcelain and the inner part of it consists of zirconium.
+Zirconium Backed Veneer: It is the type of veneer that is closest to the natural appearance.
+In these applications, also known as zirconium supported porcelain veneers, the visible part of the tooth consists of porcelain and the inner part consists of zirconium.

-• Ceramic Coating: It is known as the most aesthetically advanced type of coating.
-In this respect, it is frequently used especially for the restoration of the anterior teeth.
+Ceramic Coating: It is known as the most aesthetically advanced coating type.
+With this aspect, it is frequently used especially for the restoration of anterior teeth.
 The procedure can be described as abrasion of the tooth.
 There is no metal in the lower part of this type of coating.
-Ceramic veneers are made of reinforced porcelain.
+Ceramic coatings are produced from reinforced porcelain.

-• Bridge: In bridge treatment in cases where one or more teeth are lost, healthy teeth next to the existing tooth cavity are used as bridge legs.
-In bridge treatment which can be performed with different techniques, prosthesis is applied instead of the lost tooth or teeth.
-Thus, the functionality and aesthetics lost by the person are restored.
+Bridge: In the bridge treatment applied in cases where one or more teeth are lost, the healthy teeth next to the existing tooth space are used as bridge pillars.
+In bridge treatment, which can be done with different techniques, a prosthesis is applied to replace the lost tooth or teeth.
+Thus, the functionality and aesthetics lost by the person are regained.

-• Implant: One of the frequently preferred prostheses is the implant.
-Different types of prostheses can be placed on the implants made by placing the artificial tooth root in the jawbone.
+Implant: One of the most preferred prostheses is the implant.
+Different types of prostheses can be placed on implants made by placing an artificial tooth root in the jawbone.

-• Implant Top Prostheses: It is made by placing fixed or movable prostheses on existing or future implants.
-It is to ensure the attachment of removable or fixed prostheses in over-implant prostheses that can be applied to people who have no teeth but have the appropriate bone level for the implant.
+Prostheses on Implants: It is performed by placing fixed or removable prostheses on existing or future implants.
+It is to ensure the attachment of removable or fixed prostheses on implant prostheses that can be applied to people who have no teeth but have the appropriate bone level for the implant.

 Prosthetic dental treatment is usually applied to patients who are late for treatment.
-Thus, the lost tooth or teeth can be recovered with different types of prostheses.
+Thus, the lost tooth or teeth can be regained with different types of prosthesis.
 Prosthetic treatment methods make the person feel better in terms of function and aesthetics.